Roald87/TwinCatChangelog/docs/functions/TF6420_tc3_database_server.md

     -   Optimized multiple calls of RunOnce method on WinCE

 -   Database Library
-    -   New option to disable the clear memory of `FB_PLCDBCmdEvt` via property
+    -   New option to turn off the clear memory of `FB_PLCDBCmdEvt` via property

 ## Version 3.3.34.5